KayleeDavisGitHub/LaTeX-Templates/README.md

 After compiling, consider opening these index files that are made in Notepad or Notepad++, this should provide some intution on how LaTeX adds seperate files to generate an index, and how these indexes can be formatted for more advanced or organized indices.

-#### LaTeX in R from .rnw
+#### Example .rnw
 What if we need to add code neatly to our LaTeX documentation?
-I would consider building programming language not in TeXMaker but in (in the case of R) R's "sweave" document.
+I would consider building programming language not in TeXMaker but in R's "sweave" document option.
 This will build a .rnw (meaning R "no web") document which looks very similar to LaTeX!
 Change your R setting to change from "sweave" to `knitr` and launch a new .rnw to begin using the .rnw just like you would LaTeX.
 This makes adding code easy and ensures reproducability.

 I've included a example lab assignment I've created labeled "Example.rnw" launch this with RStudio to see how .rnw's works.
 To customize your code output in .rnw see the various templates [here](http://animation.r-forge.r-project.org/knitr/) and how to implement them [here]( https://github.com/yihui/knitr/blob/master/inst/examples/knitr-themes.Rnw).

-Although we may be writing LaTeX language and code in R it still works (almost) perfectly.
-So not only can we easily add stylized code chunks to our documents, we can add math, figures, and any sort of .pdf editing to it as well.
+I've included some customization for you to consider.

 #### Math, Tables, and Figures.
 This is a LaTeX example for building various equations, tables, and figures (including theory plots).
 This is, arguably, one of the main contributions of a code-based editor.
 In this document I tried to include a lot of examples for you to tear apart and use yourself elsewhere.